carloscasalar/gin-starter/README.md

 make run
 ```

-You can also use env vars to modify the behaviour of the server:
+You can also use env vars to modify the behaviour of the server like this:
 ```bash
 API_PORT=3000 API_LOG_FORMATTER=json API_LOG_LEVEL=info make run
 ```